DIY silver stenciled library side table

 *Note: The instructions above are how I did it, but I think there’s a better way.
 After step 3, spray a couple coats of white paint in the general area where you’re going to stencil, then skip to step 5 and 6.
 Trace the stencil onto Con-Tact paper and cut it out.
 When the paint is dry (I’d give it 24 hours), remove the backing and adhere the Con-Tact paper stencil onto the table.
 Continue with step 4, then peel off the Con-Tact paper.
 (If you try this, please let me know if it works for you!)

-8. Let the paint dry.
+8. Let the paint dry overnight before placing anything on it.
 All done.